ropensci/roadoi/README.md

 `authors`|Lists authors (if available)

-The columns  `best_oa_location` and  `oa_locations` are list-columns that contain useful metadata about the OA sources found by Unpaywall These are
+The columns  `best_oa_location` and  `oa_locations` are list-columns that contain useful metadata about the OA sources found by Unpaywall.
+These are

 **Column**|**Description**
 |:------------|:----------------------------------------------